Table of Contents

 A “guide” pillar page is an in-depth discussion of a topic.
-The goal of this type of page is to educate a user on the ins and outs of the main subject and to leave no subtopic unaddressed.
+This type of page aims to educate a user on the ins and outs of the main subject and to leave no subtopic unaddressed.

 These pages address a topic from multiple angles, including things like:

 Common H1 tags for these pages include terms like “101,” “ultimate guide,” or “everything you need to know about X.” Some examples include: